 It is so easy to overwater plants.
 Overwatering is often the result of a well-meaning gardener who wants a healthier plant and instantly reacts to dry surface soil.

 But the surface does not tell you anything conclusive about the level of moisture in your pot, container, or grow bag.

 When you use grow bags the whole container is made from a fabric that breathes.

 Grow bags help reduce the risk of root rot due to a plant sitting in a pot full of water due to overwatering or blocked drain holes.

 Grow bags are extremely light.
 With homemade grow bags you are basically carrying the soil and the plant itself.

-This is useful when you need to protect our plants from wind, rail or even sun during extreme periods of the year.
+This is useful when you need to protect your plants from wind, rail, or even sun during extreme periods of the year.

 And you can arrange your bags any way you like.
 Arrange 12 grow bags in rows of fours and you have created the illusion of a raised garden bed.
 Looks great and can just as easily be re-arranged.